hhkaos/awesome-arcgis/ar/README.md

 ## Additional resources

 Probably not all the resources are in this list, please use the [ArcGIS Search](https://esri-es.github.io/arcgis-search/) tool looking for: ["augmented reality" OR "mixed reality"](https://esri-es.github.io/arcgis-search/?search="augmented%20reality"%20OR%20"mixed%20reality"&utm_campaign=awesome-list&utm_source=awesome-list&utm_medium=page).

-## Contributions

-This project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
-Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).